spatie/laravel-health/docs/available-checks/db-connection-count.md

 weight: 6
 ---

 This check makes sure your database doesn't have too much active connections.
+This check supports MySQL and Postgres.

 If there are more than 50 connections, this check will fail.
 Of course, you can customize that amount.

 ## Requirements